 You are here: Programs & Courses » MBA Programs for Young Professionals » Mannheim Full-Time MBA

 A career in top management right in the heart of the German and European economy?
 You have come to the right place.
-Gain the management knowledge, entrepreneurial mindset, leadership and analytics skills, global outlook and industry connections you need to excel in our intense, one-year MBA program.
+Gain the management knowledge, entrepreneurial mindset, leadership, analytics and AI skills, global outlook and industry connections you need to excel in our intense, one-year MBA program.
 Choose Germany’s number one business school for your once-in-a-lifetime MBA experience and enjoy the benefits of working closely with our excellent faculty, highly diverse participants and experienced executives from top companies.
 Immerse yourself in the vibrant business culture and take the most direct route to success!

 12 – 15 months